Jay4242/Strix/README.md

 - Subcells within a main cell are labeled from `a0` (top-left) to `c2` (bottom-right).
 - Highlighted cells and subcells are filled in white with black text for visibility.
 - When a cell or subcell is highlighted, the mouse pointer is moved to its center automatically and a click is triggered.
-- After a subcell click, the overlay automatically hides and resets.
+- After a subcell click, or after pressing Enter on a main cell, the overlay automatically hides and resets.